openvinotoolkit/nncf/examples/experimental/onnx/README.md

 python onnx_ptq_classification.py -m <ONNX model path> -o <quantized ONNX model path> --data <ImageNet data path>
 ```

-Also, you could specify some options of quantization, please, take a look at the arguments description by using the
+Also, you could specify some options of quantization, please, take a look at the argument description by using the command:

 ```
 python onnx_ptq_classification.py --help